-Partnering with Atlas Guides and their “Guthooks” trail apps, the CTF contributes trail data and photos.
-The CT phone app proves a game changer, helping users follow the Trail and replenish water.
+Partnering with Atlas Guides and their “Guthook” trail apps, the CTF contributes trail data and photos.
+The CT phone app proves a game changer, helping users pinpoint their exact location, follow the Trail and replenish water.

-A full-time field operations manager, Brent Adams, is added to the Foundation staff (joining the executive director and office manager) to oversee future projects, including the building of 90-100 miles of new trail over the next 10-15 years.
+A full-time field operations manager, Brent Adams, is added to the Foundation staff (joining the executive director, office manager, and trekking manager) to oversee future projects, including the building of 90-100 miles of new trail over the next 10-15 years.

 A fund-raising campaign to build a field operations center begins.